Syncleus/aparapi/doc/privatememoryspace.md

 PrivateMemorySpace
 ==================

+*Using `__private` memory space in Aparapi kernels.
+Phase-Implementation Updated Sep 14, 2014 by barneydp...@gmail.com*

 ## Introduction
 The private memory space identifier (just "private" is also recognised) can be applied to struct fields in order to indicate that the data is not shared with/accessible to other kernel instances.
 Whilst this is the default for non-array data, it must be explicitly applied to array fields in order to make them private.
 Aparapi now supports arrays in the private memory space.